maivincent/arribachocolat/_i18n/en/_posts/2024-04-14-mazorcanegra-70-tuzantan.md

 ---
 layout: post
-title:  "Mazorca Negra - 70% Origin Tuzantán"
+title: Mazorca Negra - 70% Origin Tuzantán
 tags: [Dark, Pure, Mexico]
 categories: [Mazorca Negra]
 ---

 Another Mexican chocolate, found at Mango y Chile in Bacalar.
 This bar uses cacao from Tuzantán in Chiapas.
 The bar is made from criollo (lizard-tail variety according to the box).